vvscode/docs/docs/tutorials/tutorials-net/building-an-nps-sms-system-with-sinch-and-delighted.md

 }
 ```

 *Wonder why we create an email from the phonenumber?
-Delighted’s driven by email, plus we want to check that the creation went smoothly, becuase we need the PersonID to create a survey response.*
+Delighted's driven by email, plus we want to check that the creation went smoothly, becuase we need the PersonID to create a survey response.*

 Cool, this shoud be good to go\!
 Deploy and send an SMS to the number you rented with a number from 0-10.

 YAY, I suppsed it worked?

 Now, one of the things I really value with the feedback system is of course getting comments from you guys, so I wanted to add that.
-Let’s change the code (here is where it becomes a little hacky since we are trying to get a number and the rest as a comment from an SMS)\!
+Let's change the code (here is where it becomes a little hacky since we are trying to get a number and the rest as a comment from an SMS)\!

 ![filter_d.png](../images/0efda3b-filter_d.png)

 ### Recieving SMS

-I’ve decided to ask the audience to send an SMS with a score and a comment.
+I've decided to ask the audience to send an SMS with a score and a comment.
 I also want to track the event with a property on the person.

 ```csharp
 public async Task<HttpResponseMessage> Index(SMSCallbackModel model) {